behnazkhoshnood/tadig-restaurant/README.md

   - Link to the wireframes is available under wireframes.

-  - The design of the website is the same for desktop and tablet however on mobile screen the content will be re-arranged.
+  - The design of the website is mainly the same for desktop and tablet however on mobile screen the content will be re-arranged.
 The user will move from top to the bottom.

 * ### **Wireframes**